wp-plugins/bg-biblie-references/readme.txt

 English:

 The plugin will highlight references to the Bible text with links to site of Orthodox encyclopedia "The Alphabet of Faith" (http://azbyka.ru/biblia).
 The Bible is presented in Church, Russian, Greek, Hebrew and Latin.
-Does not require any adjustments.

 The plugin handles the references with the format: